grafana/jsonnet-libs/helm-util/README.md

 ### Chart Management

-To simplify Chart vendoring, Tanka includes a special tool at `tk tool vendor`:
+To simplify Chart vendoring, Tanka includes a special tool at `tk tool charts`:

 ```bash
 # create a chartfile.yaml, similar to jsonnetfile.json